Financial institutions have reported a spike in attempted credit card fraud since the pandemic shut down the global economy.

 Rules are a proven method of providing protection from fraud and mitigating risk.
 A rule can consist of conditions that, when satisfied, flag a transaction as fraudulent.

-Fraud detection systems that use rules analyze a set of unusual factors— including timestamps, account numbers, transaction amounts, and locations —to detect patterns of fraudulent behavior.
+Fraud detection systems that use rules to prevent fraud analyze a set of unusual factors— including timestamps, account numbers, IP addresses transaction amounts, and locations —to identify fraudulent behavior.

 When these elements are identified, the anti-fraud platform labels them as possibly fraudulent.